Top Lifts for Hypertrophy: Maximize Muscle Growth

 Should I incorporate isolation exercises for hypertrophy?

-Yes, incorporating isolation exercises such as bicep curls, tricep extensions, and calf raises can help target specific muscle groups and further stimulate muscle growth.
-These exercises can be used to complement the compound lifts.
+Yes, incorporating isolation exercises like bicep curls, tricep extensions, and calf raises can help target individual muscle groups and further stimulate muscle growth.
+These lifts complement compound lifts and are useful for achieving muscular balance and symmetry.

 How many sets and reps should I perform for hypertrophy?